-LCCC BIOLOGY 151GRADE 11-12LENGTH 18 WEEKS1 CREDITPREREQUISITE: LCCC ACCEPTANCE & B OR HIGHER IN BIOLOGY OR HONORS BIOLOGYAn introductory biology course designed for non-science majors.
-Topics include basic chemistry and cellbiology, evolution, genetics, ecology and a survey of the kingdoms.
-Students should expect to spend aminimum of one hour each day preparing for class independently.
+PREREQUISITE: LCCC ACCEPTANCE & B OR HIGHER IN BIOLOGY OR HONORS BIOLOGY An introductory biology course designed for non-science majors.
+Topics include basic chemistry and cell biology, evolution, genetics, ecology and a survey of the kingdoms.
+Students should expect to spend a minimum of one hour each day preparing for class independently.
 Laboratory required.
-This is a naturalscience core course.
-This course will be offered every other academic year starting in 2020-2021.
+This is a natural science core course.